-Production from world uranium mines now supplies only about 75% of the requirements of power utilities.
-Primary production from mines is supplemented by secondary supplies, principally by ex-military material and other inventories.
+Production from world uranium mines has in recent years supplied 90% of the requirements of power utilities.
+Primary production from mines is supplemented by secondary supplies, principally by ex-military material.

 Uranium occurs in a number of different igneous, hydrothermal and sedimentary geological environments.
 The major primary ore mineral is uraninite or pitchblende, though a range of other uranium minerals exist.